We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 Interim CFO assignments, by nature, are temporary.
 Interim finance roles typically last around six months, though we have seen stints as short as three months and as long as a year or more.
 It all depends on the situation a particular business is facing.

-As Slatton mentions, at the end of the temporary CFO’s time, a full-time CFO is named.
-Oftentimes there’s a transition process where the eventual full-time candidate works alongside the interim to ensure a smooth transition.
-In same cases, the interim CFO is hired into the same position full-time.
+As Slatton mentions, a full-time CFO is named at the end of the temporary CFO’s time.
+Oftentimes, there’s a transition process where the eventual full-time candidate works alongside the interim to ensure a smooth transition.
+In the same cases, the interim CFO is hired into the same position full-time.

 Hire an Interim CFO Immediately